HarrisonGrodin/Simplify.jl/README.md

 ### Matching
 An expression can be matched against a user-defined pattern.
 The expression matches the pattern if:
-1. Name of expression matches name of pattern.
+1. Function name of expression matches function name of pattern.
 2. All children of expression match corresponding children of pattern.
 ##### Examples
 ```